Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Simulations and masks

 The CMB maps are random realizations generated from the power spectra derived from the $\rm \Lambda$CDM model with gravitational lensing but no tensor perturbations, computed from the \textit{Planck} 2018 best-fit cosmological parameters\footnote{The six $\rm \Lambda$CDM parameters are: dark matter density $\Omega_ch^2=0.120$, baryon density $\Omega_bh^2=0.02237$, scalar spectral index $n_s=0.9649$, optical depth $\tau=0.0544$, Hubble constant $H_0=67.36\ {\rm km\ s^{-1}\ Mpc^{-1}}$ and the primordial comoving curvature power spectrum amplitude $A_s=2.10\times10^{-9}$.} \cite{aghanimPlanck2018Results2020a} using the \texttt{CAMB} \cite{lewisEfficientComputationCMB2000} package.
 For Dataset 1 and 2, we do no rotation to the sky maps, i.e., $\alpha_i=\beta=0$.
-For Dataset 3 and 4, we rotate the CMB by $\alpha_i+\beta$ and the foreground maps by only $\alpha_i$, with $\beta=0.3^\circ$ and miscalibration angles drawn from a uniform distribution of $[-0.3^\circ,0.3^\circ]$, comparable to the \textit{Planck}'s systematic uncertainties of the rotation angle \cite{planckcollaborationPlanckIntermediateResults2016b}.
+For Dataset 3 and 4, we rotate the CMB by $\alpha_i+\beta$ and the foreground maps by only $\alpha_i$, with $\beta=0.3^\circ$ and miscalibration angles drawn from a uniform distribution of $[-0.3^\circ,0.3^\circ]$, comparable to the $2\sigma$ (95\%) CI. of \textit{Planck}'s miscalibration angles (see Tab.~1 of \cite{diego-palazuelosCosmicBirefringencePlanck2022}).
 After rotation, the CMB and foreground simulations are coadded and convolved with the nominal Gaussian beams listed in Tab.~\ref{tab:instr}.
 The Gaussian white noise for AliCPT bands and the PR4 NPIPE noise simulations for \textit{Planck} HFI bands are then added to the sky signal maps at their corresponding channels.
-The NPIPE noise simulations are available on the \textit{Planck} Legacy Archive (PLA)\footnote{\url{https://pla.esac.esa.int}}.
-To avoid noise bias, we produce A/B data splits for each sky simulation, adding two independent noise simulations to the same sky signal map.
+The NPIPE A/B noise simulations are downloaded from the \textit{Planck} Legacy Archive (PLA)\footnote{\url{https://pla.esac.esa.int}}.
+To avoid noise bias and correlated systematics, we produce A/B data splits for each sky simulation, adding two independent noise simulations to the same sky signal map.
 The noise level of splits is $\sqrt{2}$ larger than that of the full map.
 We compute $EE$, $BB$ and $EB$ power spectra between all data split pairs, e.g., 95A$\times$95B.